andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

     last_checked = DateTimeField(default=datetime.now)
 {% endhighlight %}

 That's a lot of description for not a lot of code!
-Just add that class to your <tt>models.py</tt> file.
+Just add that class to your `models.py` file.
 It's not a normal Django model, but we're not using Django models in this project so it's the right place to put it.

 We also need to keep track of the urls that we are and aren't allowed to access.
-Fortunately for us Python comes with a class, <a href="http://docs.python.org/library/robotparser.html">RobotFileParser</a> which handles the parsing of the file for us.
+Fortunately for us Python comes with a class, [RobotFileParser](http://docs.python.org/library/robotparser.html) which handles the parsing of the file for us.
 So, this becomes a much simpler model.
-We just need the domain name, and a <a href="http://docs.python.org/library/pickle.html">pickled</a> RobotFileParser instance.
-We also need to know whether we're accessing an http or https and we'll give it <tt>type</tt> field to distinguish it from the <tt>Page</tt> model.
+We just need the domain name, and a [pickled](http://docs.python.org/library/pickle.html) RobotFileParser instance.
+We also need to know whether we're accessing an http or https and we'll give it `type` field to distinguish it from the `Page` model.

 {% highlight python %}
 class RobotsTxt(Document):